-The Thomas R. Kline School of Law and the Department of Psychology in the Drexel's College of Arts and Sciences offer a joint and integrated JD/PhD Program in Law and Psychology.
-The program melds two already ongoing successful endeavors, the JD degree at the Thomas R. Kline School of Law and the PhD in Clinical Psychology in the Department of Psychology, further enhancing Drexel University’s leadership in multidisciplinary education.
+The Thomas R. Kline School of Law and the Department of Psychological and Brain Sciences in the Drexel College of Arts and Sciences offer a joint and integrated JD/PhD Program in Law and Psychology.
+The program melds two already ongoing successful endeavors, the Juris Doctorate (JD) degree at the Thomas R. Kline School of Law and the Doctoral (PhD) degree in Clinical Psychology in the Department of Psychological and Brain Sciences, further enhancing Drexel University’s leadership in multidisciplinary education.

 Students in the program complete all 85 semester credits required for graduation from the law school and all 91 quarter credits required to complete the doctoral degree in Clinical Psychology.
 The program provides those students who wish to pursue professional degrees in both law and psychology with a more efficient plan of study.
 The program is designed to be completed in seven years.